yeldiRium/tree-sitter-hledger/README.md

 Inspired by https://github.com/cbarrete/tree-sitter-ledger/, this is a from-scratch development of a tree-sitter grammar for [hledger](https://hledger.org/dev/hledger.html) files.

-It is far from feature complete or even ready for use, which is why this readme is very empty for now.

 ## Completion Tracker

 Pinned to hledger version 1.43.